elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 loaded with this header.
 They could use a web debugging proxy, or perhaps the new service should support a URL parameter which triggers screenshot mode to be enabled, for easier testing.

+# Basic example

+When Kibana loads initially, there is a Newsfeed plugin in the UI that checks internally cached records to see if it must fetch the Elastic News Service for newer items.
+When the Screenshot Mode Service is implemented, the Newsfeed component has a source of information to check on whether or not it should load in the Kibana UI.
+If it can avoid loading, it avoids an unnecessary HTTP round trip, which weigh heavily on performance.

 # Alternatives